dolittle-obsolete/WebAssembly/Documentation/getting_started.md

 For the most part we can probably leave it with the default values.
 All depending on what your starting point is and what you're trying to achieve.

-Below is an example of setting up the properties in the `.csproj`
+Below is an example of setting up the properties in your `.csproj`

 ```xml
 <PropertyGroup>